RafaGago/mini-async-log/README.md

 The function is type-safe, when "constexpr" is available, otherwise there is no way to parse the formatting string at compile time, so format errors are caught at run time.

 > see this [example](https://github.com/RafaGago/ufo-log/blob/master/example/overview.cpp)

+I might work in applying a little "compression" to the integer types like protobuf does (but simpler) to try to pack the messages more in case no use of the heap is allowed.

 ## File rotation ##